5 Key Highlights from the 2018 San Antonio Breast Cancer Symposium

 For more information on the groundbreaking TAILORx trial see our previous blog.

-Biomarker predicts response to immunotherapy in patients with advance triple negative breast cancer.
+Biomarker predicts response to immunotherapy in patients with advanced TNBC

-The IMpassion 130 trial, published in October 2018, was the first trial to show benefits of immunotherapy for triple negative breast cancer (TNBC).
+The IMpassion 130 trial, published in October 2018, was the first trial to show benefits of immunotherapy for TNBC.
 In a follow up analysis, study author and BCRF investigator Leisha Emens reported that the immune marker, PD-L1, was effective at identifying those patients most likely to respond the PD-L1 targeted therapy, atezolizumab.

 Newly diagnosed patients with metastatic TNBC received chemotherapy plus atezolizumab or plus a placebo.
 In the interim analysis reported at SABCS, patients with PD-L1-positive tumors who receive the atezolizumab/chemotherapy regimen had an overall survival of 25 months vs. 15.5 months in those with receiving chemotherapy/placebo.
 There was little difference in survival benefit of the two therapies in patients whose tumors did not have the PD-L1 marker.

 To learn more about this new finding, tune in to our Facebook Live interview with Dr. Emens.